Brioche Bread Stuffing Recipe

 Why?
 Stale bread soaks up the stock but retains its texture.

-We’re using brioche bread for this recipe, a departure from my family’s original recipe.
+We’re using a brioche loaf for this recipe, a departure from my family’s original recipe.
 It’s a lot softer than the baguettes we normally use.

 I suggest purchasing a loaf up to a week before your meal, cubing the bread and letting it sit on the countertop to get super stale.